Farming Practices

 Often, people don’t like to think about how their food truly gets from farm to table.
 We believe in being 100% transparent so you are 100% confident that we have done all we can to raise nourishing food for your family that also nourished the land.

 Our chicken is raised on our homestead, tended to by us (Chris and Ashley…and the occasional proud Grandpa Bob), and then processed by our hands.
 Our product is only ever in our care before it gets to your table.
 We process early in the morning to ensure a cool temperature while we work.
 Throughout the whole process, we wear gloves and keep things clean.
 We stay near our home so we have running water to wash things down as we go.
-After Chris and Ashley pray over the flock, he gets started on dispatching chickens while Ashley focuses on dressing the chickens to cool them down and get ready for packaging.
+After Chris and Ashley pray over the flock, he starts dispatching chickens while Ashley focuses on dressing the chickens to cool them down and prepare them for packaging.
 Our chickens are placed in a spot where they cannot see the rest of the flock being processed.
 We also use humane practices to keep them calm throughout the process.
 This ensures the meat won’t tighten up and be tough.

 Your Reviews